byLAEV/HashPaper-System.-LAEV-Blockchain-/README.md

 Version: 1.0
 Author: LAEV (Lerry Alexander Elizondo Villalobos)

 Purpose: This document defines the conceptual architecture, technical foundations, legal guidelines, and operational conditions for implementing a traceability and record‑keeping system anchored to the Bitcoin network.
-Its goal is to enable interoperability with corporations such as Amazon, using Bitcoin providers (e.g., Hamburg Assist or Proton AMG) as trusted intermediaries for conversion, anchoring, and certification of logistical data.
+Its goal is to enable interoperability with corporations such as Amazon, using Bitcoin providers (e.g., Hanbot Assist or Proton AMG) as trusted intermediaries for conversion, anchoring, and certification of logistical data.

 Executive Summary
 The document comprehensively covers: